Mobile phone provider reviews

 You can find your nearest branch using the O2 store locator or by calling O2's customer service on 202 (from an O2 mobile) or 0344 809 0202.

 Complaints about O2

 Telecoms regulator Ofcom regularly publishes information on the number of complaints it gets about the main mobile providers.

-In its latest report, covering the third quarter of 2018 (July to September), O2 generated a very low level of complaints – three per 100,000.
-While it can't quite match Tesco Mobile's rate (one per 100,000 customers), it's far below the level of complaints generated by Virgin Mobile (11 per 100,000).
+In its latest report, covering the first quarter of 2019 (January to March), O2 generated a very low level of complaints – two per 100,000.
+While it can't quite match Tesco Mobile's rate (one per 100,000 customers), it's far below the level of complaints generated by Vodafone and Virgin Mobile (11 per 100,000).

 Read in-depth reviews of all the major phone networks in our mobile phone providers guide.